-- Outer – For your second layer, if you are concerned about space and weight (which pretty much pegs us), choose a lightweight, compressible wind jacket such as the North Face Triumph.
-Alternatively, you could select a windproof fleece such as the Patagonia R4, the North Face Windwall, or the Mountain Hardwear Mistral.
-Lastly, if there is a chance you might see some moisture throughout the day, a windproof soft shell like the Marmot Reyna or the Arc'teryx Venta SV that is also mostly water resistant will do the trick.
+- Outer — For your second layer, if you are concerned about space and weight, choose a lightweight, compressible wind jacket such as the Patagonia Houdini.
+Or choose a windproof fleece such as the Arc'teryx Fortrez Hoody.
+Lastly, if there is a chance you might see some moisture throughout the day, a windproof soft shell like the Outdoor Research Ferrosi Hoody that is also mostly water resistant will do the trick.

 Summer Full-Day Activities(Three-layer system)

-- Mid – For your mid-layer, add warmth with a mid-weight fleece such as the Patagonia R2.
-If the temperatures are cooler, such as Spring or Fall, we'll swap out the fleece for the hoody version of a light insulated jacket such as the Patagonia Down Sweater or Mountain Hardwear Zonal.
+- Mid — For your mid-layer, add warmth with a mid-weight fleece such as the Patagonia R2 Jacket.
+If the temperatures are cooler, such as Spring or Fall, we'll swap out the fleece for the hoody version of a light insulated jacket such as the Patagonia Nano-Air Hoody.